evilsoft/crocks/docs/src/pages/docs/functions/pointfree-functions.md

 ---
+title: "Point-free Functions"
 description: "Point-free Functions API"
-layout: "guide"
+layout: "notopic"
-title: "Point-free Functions"
-weight: 7
+weight: 5
 ---

-### Point-free Functions
 While it can seem natural to work with all these containers in a fluent fashion, it can get cumbersome and hard to get a lot of reuse out of.
 A way to really get the most out of reusability in Javascript is to take what is called a point-free